The motivation behind Spex

 Conclusion

-- How we propose to fix the current problems and go beyond
+- How Spex is trying to fix the current pain points.